usamavf/react-hooks-concepts/README.md

 ## useState Hook

-This hooks replaces the use of states in component with this hook in a functional component.
+This hooks replaces the use of states in a functional component.

 ```
+// Counter Component
 const Counter = () => {
   const [counter, setCounter] = useState(0);
   return (